To master forex trading, you’ve got to learn how smart money operate. These guys are the big players who move the market and set the trends.

 The 1.10000 psychological level sits just a few pips above the current price.

 Chances that the price will reverse around here?
 SUPER high!
-(Wanna know what makes those big round numbers oh-so-powerful?
+(Want to know what makes those big round numbers so powerful?
 Check it out here).

 So, what’s the game plan?